 Dion, Mike J. [[email protected]]”

-Bill, if you are one of the many people waiting for help on crossing the wake forwards, then you are in luck.
+Mike, if you are one of the many people waiting for help on crossing the wake forwards (front slalom), then you are in luck.
 I am about to help you “open a can of front slalom whoop-#@$$!”

 We all love skiing and love to see a huge wall of water, but doesn’t it get you pumped to think you could create a wall of spray that would make Andy Maples’ look like a picket fence!
 And better yet, instead of using a six-foot ski, you can do it with your own signature-series bulletproof bare feet!
 I get fired-up just thinking about it.